 I distinctly remember the state of mind night shift provokes in a person, particularly evident after only a few months; I transformed gradually from my usual high energy, chatty self, to the archetypal 'strong silent type'.
 It wasn't voluntary - it's just the effect of counter cyclical sleeping rhythms.
 It takes a while to marry up thoughts with speech, so it's just easier not to talk!

 Some found this Warwick a much easier person to be with.
 I observed my new coolness with a remote smile.
 I was a slightly different creature, and I didn't mind him!

 Centennial Park is a stunning piece of Sydney.
 It is a hub of life and living in a way that Sydney people do so well - outside, involving bodies and equipment and sweat - and there was always a passing parade to observe in our many long walks.
 We watched the seasons change, and ourselves too.

 I wasn't into it.
 I wanted out.
 I wanted multicultural, eco friendly, 'cosmo' breads, which were a gathering of all that was great about this crazy, mixed up world of ours.
-Vanessa and I had decided to do our own thing.
+I still really liked rich, grainy breads too - and have continued to make them for thirty years now.
+It was just that Vanessa and I had decided to do our own thing, and get out of town.
 Vanessa had family in the Blue Mountains region.
 We decided to head for the hills.

 There was a Cafe owned by a friend of Vanessa's mum, in the main street of Leura, right next to the newsagent.
 A prime location.
 Rafael, the longtime owner, was prepared to sell, if he could work in and design the new shop - which was to be called 'The Baker's Cafe' (Vanessa's natural marketing flair kicking in as always for great concepts).
 Everything was coming together.

-So we bought a house in Medlow Bath and headed for the mountains...
+So we bought our first house in Medlow Bath and headed for the mountains...